zvxzdx/runeforge-wiki-ru/specific-guide/animation/animation-repathing.md

 ![image_2024-11-14_033807720.png](/user-pictures/nyht/image_2024-11-14_033807720.png)

-edit: no need to put `.bin` on this part
+edit: no need to put `.bin` on the 2nd screenshot

 ## Repathing the animation paths in Skin0.bin (animation folder)